-If you are accused of being a whiffle-waffle, you’ll have to resist the urge to jump up and proclaim “I don’t waste time, I travel through time!"
+If you’re casually strolling through Elizabethan England and get accused of being a whiffle-waffle, you’ll have to resist the urge to jump up and proclaim “I don’t waste time, I travel through time!”
 You might enjoy a proud little chuckle to yourself, but you’ll be asked some serious questions after.

 Meaning: A vain and conceited man

-Of course, traversing through the millennia and seeing both the best and worst of mankind will humble any male time traveler.
-It will make him think less about himself and more about the meaning of life, how we treat each other and not to waste time on petty details.
+Travelling through the millennia and seeing both the best and worst of mankind will humble any time traveler.
+It will make your think less about yourself and more about the meaning of life, how we treat each other and not to waste time on petty details.

 Or not, perhaps.

-Coxcomb, which dates back to the mid 16th century, is a version of "cockscomb" (the crest on the head of a cockerel/rooster).
+Coxcomb, which dates back to the middle of the 16th century, is a version of “cockscomb” (the crest on the head of a cockerel/rooster).
+And because it’s named after a male bird, coxcomb is generally only applied to men.
 A cockscomb is also the hat worn by a court jester.

 Meaning: An untidy/dirty woman